$ ~/cicdcalculator

 Which CI/CD platform is cheapest?>

 It depends on usage shape.
 For low-volume Linux builds, GitHub Actions on the Team plan is usually cheapest because the free 3,000 minutes per month covers most small teams.
-For high-volume builds with consistent throughput, Buildkite or self-hosted Jenkins beat per-minute platforms once you cross around 50,000 build minutes per month.
+For high-volume builds with consistent throughput, Buildkite or self-hosted Jenkins beat per-minute platforms once you cross roughly 100,000 build minutes per month (a higher bar since GitHub's January 2026 rate cut).
 CircleCI gets pricey on macOS, GitLab CI is competitive at any scale if you stay inside the included allowance.

 Why does runner OS matter so much?>